BenJetson/CPSC491-project/docs/ApplicationHandlerFunctions.md

 # Application Handler Functions

-​
-Notes on setup for the application handler functions
+​Notes on setup for the application handler functions ​
-​

 - Before starting on the handler functions, the database drivers must be implemented
 - The handler functions to implement come from the database drivers